bethwel3001/VibeVerse/README.md

-# 🎧 VibeVerse
+# 🎧 VibeFy
 *A Spotify Mood & Personality Analyzer*
 VibeVerse is a fullstack web app that connects to your Spotify account, analyzes your top tracks and listening habits, and reveals your musical mood, energy, and vibe.
-Built for the Vibe Coding Hackathon 2025.
+Built for the Vibe Coding Hackathon 2025 courtesy of PLP Africa.

 ## ⚡ Tech Stack